brainstormforce/custom-fonts/README.md

 ## Changelog ##

 ### v1.0.7 ###
-- Fix: Custom Fonts loading the the Block Editor breaking styling of the editor.
+- Fix: Custom Fonts loading the Block Editor breaking styling of the editor.

 ### v1.0.6 ###
 - Improvement: Enqueue the custom fonts in the Blocck Editor to correctly prefiew the custom fonts.